- 1 1-800-HURT-911® NY Car Accident Attorneys

 Previous Existing Injuries

-Injuries involving a broken bone, known as a fracture, are defined by the no-fault statute as a serious injury.
-Consequently, where a car accident victim has a broken bone, the attorney only needs to provide a medical record proving that there was a broken bone caused by the car accident.
+Any broken bone, known as a fracture, is defined by the New York no-fault statute as a serious injury.
+This means when a car accident victim has a broken bone, the car accident attorney only needs to provide a medical record proving that there was a broken bone caused by the car accident.

 Any broken bone is a serious injury.
-For instance, a broken nose, broken finger, broken toe or broken rib are all guaranteed serious injuries.
+Even a broken tooth is a serious injury.
+A broken nose, finger, toe, or rib are also guaranteed serious injuries.

 Our client broke 3 ribs in this car accident

-In this head on collision with a car making a left turn, our client reinjured a previous fracture which required surgery.
+In this head-on collision with a car making a left turn, our client reinjured a previous fracture that required surgery.
 The bone graft moved in the second accident which has been ruled by a New York State Supreme Court to be a serious injury.

 Our client was seriously injured with a broken ankle in this car accident

-Don’t take chances with a lawyer who doesn’t understand how to properly handle injuries from car accidents or an attorney who just doesn’t make the effort necessary.
-Call us now for a free consultation:
+Don’t take chances with a car accident lawyer who doesn’t understand how to properly handle injuries from car accidents or an attorney who just doesn’t make the effort necessary.

 Car Accident Resources